 A lawyer with expertise in personal injury will be able to advise you of the benefits you are entitled to receive through your insurance company.
-You could be at a great disadvantage by dealing directly with an insurance adjuster before getting legal advice.
+Your claim could be jeopardized if you speak directly with an insurance adjuster before getting legal advice.

 You may be entitled to an Income Replacement Benefit or Disability Benefit if you cannot work.